masabinhok/kaarya-suchi-ts/README.md

-# todo-ts
+# kaarya-suchi
-todo teaches you everything
+todo teaches you everything, but the name itself has been boring now.
+Learning Typescript